ZELK001/Tinycsi-csirapiddevelopment/README.md

 upper layer applications.
 For example, Intel 5300 NIC can report CSI measurements of 30 subcarriers for each received

-WiFi packet [9].
+WiFi packet.
 Each CSI measurement is a complex value representing the signal fading on a specific subcarrier.

 Due to the ubiquitous WiFi signals, CSI-based approaches have been widely studied to achieve device-free sensing.